 For indoor dogs, we require three visits a day if the dog(s) do not have access to outdoors in between visits.
 Years of experience have shown us that dogs given only two visits a day are more stressed and are likely to require more of our time when we do visit.
 (Veterinarians recommend that dogs be allowed to relieve themselves at least every 6-8 hours. ) For healthy cats, one visit per day is usually sufficient.
 We will not agree to visit a cat any less once each day you are away.

 I’d like to have my neighbor come visit my pets part of the time and have the pet sitter come part of the time.
 Is that okay?

 We do not like to share pet or home care responsibilities with someone else due to problems that may arise as a result.
 If someone will be in your home while you’re away, be sure to discuss this with us.
 You will be required to sign a waiver releasing us of any responsibility for the loss or damage of either your pets or home.
 If we find that someone has entered your home or is present in your home when we arrive, and we have not been informed that this will happen, the proper authorities will be called.

 Should I call or text before I leave to confirm my trip?

 We typically send an invoice to you about four to seven days before your departure.
 If we have not contacted you, then text, email, or call us to confirm that the trip is going as scheduled.
-We also require that you agree to notify us upon your return.
+We also request that you agree to notify us upon your return.
 If we do not hear from you and make an additional visit, you will be charged for that unneeded visit.